A Comprehensive Client Resource

 - Connect clients to community resources, when necessary.

 For more resources click here

 Jennifer Durn, MSW, LSW – Compassionate Care Coordinator

-Jennifer Durn obtained a master’s degree in social work from Marywood University, Scranton, Pennsylvania, in 2013.
-Deeply impacted by losing her own cat, Sunset, to cancer she was inspired to make a difference for other individuals.
-While in graduate school, she participated in internships within the fields of hospice and oncology and studied international social work in South Korea.
-During her second year of graduate school, Jennifer created her own internship within a small animal hospital where she supported clients and staff through emotionally challenging situations.
+Ten years after obtaining her master’s degree in social work from Marywood University in Scranton, Pennsylvania, Jennifer Durn continues her dedication as a veterinary social worker.
+Deeply impacted by losing her own cat, Sunset to cancer, Jennifer was inspired to make a difference for other individuals.
+While pursuing her graduate studies, she participated in internships within the fields of hospice and oncology and studied international social work in South Korea.
+During her second year of graduate school, Jennifer took the initiative to establish her own internship within a small animal hospital providing vital support to both clients and staff.
 Following graduate school, she received a postgraduate Veterinary Social Work Certificate from the University of Tennessee at Knoxville.
-Jennifer’s undergraduate degree is in mass communication (Mansfield University, Mansfield, Pennsylvania).
+Jennifer’s undergraduate degree is in mass communication from Mansfield University, Mansfield, PA.

-Before joining Metropolitan Veterinary Associates in the Fall of 2020, Jennifer developed and guided another program for over five years within a veterinary specialty hospital to assist families during pet illness, crisis, and loss.
-Throughout her career in veterinary social work, she has presented programs on pet loss, caregiver stress, supporting children through pet loss, compassion fatigue, and suicide awareness and prevention.
-Jennifer is fortunate to share her home with two dynamic cats named Bridger and Gannett who bring great joy to her life.
+Before joining Metropolitan Veterinary Associates, Jennifer devoted over five years to creating and leading a program within a veterinary specialty hospital, offering guidance and support to families during a pet illness, crisis, and loss.
+Throughout her career in veterinary social work, Jennifer has presented workshops on Pet Loss and Bereavement, Caregiver Stress, Supporting Children through Pet Loss, Compassion Fatigue, Resilience, De-Escalation, and Suicide Awareness and Prevention.
+Jennifer holds a certification as a Level One Mindful Outdoor Guide through Kripalu.
+She feels fortunate to share her home with two dynamic cats named Bridger and Gannett who bring immense joy to her life.